Skip to main content

 readUser()

-To run Semgrep Pro in the cloned Semgrep Pro Engine testing repository.
-Go to docs/taint_tracking/imports and run the following command:
+You can run examples in your cloned Semgrep testing repository by going to docs/taint_tracking/imports and running the following command:

 semgrep --config pro.yaml . --pro